Abhishekbtech/TODO-with-Redux-With-Vite-React/README.md

 npm run dev
 ```

-4. Open your browser and navigate to http://localhost:3000.
+4. Open your browser and navigate to http://localhost:5173.

 ## Deploy on Vercel

-Deployment link of my project https://abhishek-chauhan-next-js-weather-app.vercel.app/